waimea-lrdiack/level-2-programming-assessment/docs/test-results.md

 ### Test Data To Use

-I will test moving a coins more than 20 grids (the number of grids), move a coin within the number of grids while going past grid 1, move multiple coins around testing that they won't be able to pass over another, and move a coin a decimal and a negative amount of grids.
+I will test moving coins more than 20 grids (the number of grids), move a coin within the number of grids while going past grid 1, I will test moving a coin into grid 1, the boundary move multiple coins around testing that they won't be able to pass over another, and move a coin a decimal and a negative amount of grids.
 I will also test that the coin is removed and the user will not be asked how many spaces to move the coin, if it is in the first grid.